-To be able to establish the cause of the clash that broke out just before the sun sank behind the mountains, we can only rely on the evidence of a single witness who stated/claimed that he had heard two men quarrelling about the VIP's visit.
+To be able to establish the cause of the clash that broke out just before the sun sank behind the mountains we can only relay on the evidence of a single witness who had stated that he had heard two men quarrelling about the VIP's visit.
 According to him, two middle-aged men had completely different opinions.
 The first man expressed his doubts about the VIP.
 "He would never come to this hole," he said.
 "Everything is a pure lie!"
 The second man was so upset that he flared up and called him a defeatist and a traitor.
-The witness told the police that he could not see exactly who threw the first punch/made the first move, but in the next moment the two men were fighting like two rabid dogs, kicking and beating each other savagely.
-As the whole town was present in the square, within seconds relatives and friends of two men ran to their help.
-Before anyone had a chance to stop the brawl the crowd had taken sides in the argument.
+The witness told the police that he could not see exactly who hit the first, but in the next moment two men were fighting like two rabid dogs, kicking and beating each other savagely.
+As the whole town was present on the square, within seconds relatives and friends of two men ran to their help.
+Before anyone had a chance to stop the brawl the crowd had taken sides to the argument.

-Old men, who had been sitting peacefully on the banks, now started hitting their peers with their sticks.
-Old women forgot their knitting and embroidery and using their needles gouged out each other's eyes.
+Old men, who had been sitting peacefully on the banks now started hitting their peers with their sticks.
+Old women forgot their knittings and embroideries and using their needles gouged out each other's eyes.
 Soon one could hear a machine-gun fire.
-People were being killed by the score and nobody was spared, not even babies and children.
-Gangs of men walked through the streets with guns in their hands and asked everyone they met if he was for or against the VIP.
-If the person did not give the "right" answer, he was killed on the spot.
+People were being killed by the score and nobody was spared not even babies and children.
+The gangs of people walked with guns in their hands and asked everyone they met if he was for or against VIP.
+If the person had not give them the "right" answer he was killed on the spot.

 The next morning a lorry thundered into the town.
 The driver was due to deliver some new machines to the furniture factory.
-When he entered the centre and saw all the bodies and destruction around him he almost crashed with his vehicle into a lamp post.
+When he entered the centre and saw all the bodies and destruction around him he almost crashed with his vehicle in the lamp post.
 Bodies lay scattered everywhere, some of them burned beyond recognition.
 Pools of dried blood stained the asphalt.
-Women, men and children lay in heaps like the rubbish that someone had dumped.
-The driver turned off the motor and got out of the cab.
+Women, men and children lay in heaps like a rubbish that someone had dumped and ran away.
+The driver turned off the motor and went out.

 Silence was almost absolute.
 A few goats and sheep strolled soundlessly among the bodies.
-Suddenly, he saw the raised hand of a young man.
-The driver hurried to him, trying not to step on the bodies.
+Suddenly, he saw a raised hand of young man.
+The driver hurried to him trying not to step on the bodies.
 There was a pool of blood under the man's body.
 His face was contorted with the pain.
-It was obvious that this was his last breath.
-He beckoned the driver to lean down and when he bent his head, the dying man asked him in a weak voice, "Please, tell me if the VIP has finally come?"
+It was obvious that this was his last breaths.
+He beckoned the driver and when he bent his head, the dying man asked him in a weak voice, "Please, tell me if the VIP has finally come?"